codygreen/llm_api_server/objective3/README.md

 ## Conclusion

-Now that we have a basic API for our AI model, we can easily integration the model with our production application.
-However, the API is currently wide open and not protected.
-The next step will be to implement rate limiting to help prevent DoS of the model.
+With the foundation of a basic API for our AI model in place, we've reached a significant milestone in our deployment journey, paving the way for seamless integration into our production application.
+However, as the API currently lacks protection measures, it remains vulnerable to potential abuse, such as denial-of-service (DoS) attacks.
+Thus, the next crucial step will involve implementing rate limiting to safeguard the model's availability and performance.

 [objective 4 lab guide](../objective4/README.md)